-Because it will utilize the FINRA/NYSE TRF Market Share, the proposed fees will be based on a Participant's activity on the FINRA/NYSE TRF, not, as now, on its total OTC trading activity, whether or not it is reported to the FINRA/NYSE TRF.
+Because it will utilize the FINRA/ NYSE TRF Market Share, the proposed fees will be based on a Participant's activity on the FINRA/NYSE TRF, not, as now, on its total OTC trading activity, whether or not it is reported to the FINRA/NYSE TRF.
 At the same time, by expanding the tier structure from four monthly participant tiers to nine, the proposed rule change would create a structure under which Participants' monthly fees would more closely correspond to the extent to which they use the FINRA/NYSE TRF in a given month.

-The Business Member selected the proposed tiers and fees based on its evaluation of what thresholds and fees would create a more nuanced structure, under which Participants' monthly fees would more closely correspond to the extent to which they use the FINRA/NYSE TRF in a given month, without excessive charges.
-In making its evaluation, the Business Member utilized its comparison of the information on the OTC Transparency Data Website with its own activity records.
+The Business Member selected the proposed tiers and fees based on its evaluation of what thresholds and fees would create a more nuanced structure, under which Participants' monthly fees would more closely correspond to the extent to which they use the FINRA/ NYSE TRF in a given month, without excessive charges.
+In making its evaluation, the Business Member utilized its comparison of the information on the OTC Transparency Data website with its own activity records.

-The Business Member believes that, for those Participants with a FINRA/NYSE TRF Market Share of less than 0.10%, using the number of trade reports submitted to the FINRA/NYSE TRF to help set the dividing line between tiers provides a basis for distinguishing among such Participants, allowing the proposed fee to be more commensurate with the Participants' actual usage.
+The Business Member believes that, for those Participants with a FINRA/ NYSE TRF Market Share of less than 0.10%, using the number of trade reports submitted to the FINRA/NYSE TRF to help set the dividing line between tiers provides a basis for distinguishing among such Participants, allowing the proposed fee to be more commensurate with the Participants' actual usage.
 At the same time, the Business Member believes that it is reasonable and equitable to charge a Participant the same \$2,000 fee if it reports 25,000 or more reports or none at all, because it would create a reasonable incentive for reporting to the FINRA/NYSE TRF.
 Indeed, a Participant that submits just one report, rather than none, will reduce its fee from \$2,000 to \$250, an 87.5% reduction.
 It would be charged \$2,000 under the current fee structure.

-B. Self-Regulatory Organization's Statement on Burden on Competition

-FINRA does not believe that the proposed rule change will result in any burden on competition that is not necessary or appropriate in furtherance of the purposes of the Act.
-In fact, the Business Member believes that, rather than impose a burden on competition, the proposed change will benefit competition because it will give all FINRA members more attractive options for trade reporting.
+B. Self-Regulatory Organization's Statement on Burden on Competition the proposed change will benefit competition because it will give all FINRA members more attractive options for trade reporting.
 The Commission has repeatedly expressed its preference for competition over regulatory intervention in determining prices, products, and services in the securities markets.
 In Regulation NMS, the Commission highlighted the importance of market forces in determining prices and SRO revenues and recognized that current regulation of the market system "has been remarkably successful in promoting market competition in its broader forms that are most important to investors and listed companies."
+29